General Guidelines for Submission and Participation

 2.3 Selection Screeners

+The selection screener of the submitted film must be made available to the festival via upload after the completion of the online film submission.
 For selection screenings all films have to be submitted in their original version with English subtitles unless the original version of the film is English.

-Before uploading the selection screener, please ensure that it complies with the festival’s technical format specifications for selection screeners.
 In exceptional cases, we can accept a DCP as an alternative technical format for the selection screenings.
 Please note, however, that a supplementary handling fee of 200 euros (incl.
 7% VAT) is charged in addition to the regular processing fee (2.2) for selection screeners submitted in a DCP format and it will not be possible to receive a refund or make subsequent changes to the billing address.
 If you would like to submit a DCP for the selection screenings, please contact the programme organisation in advance (at ).

-By submitting the online film registration form, the submitter agrees that, for organisational purposes, the festival retains submitted selection screeners until the end of the festival’s current edition (effective date: March 31, 2024).
+By submitting the online film registration form, the submitter agrees that, for organisational purposes, the festival retains submitted selection screeners until the end of the festival’s current edition (effective date: April 15, 2025).
 The submitter also agrees that selection screeners (except DCPs) will be made available online in encrypted form to selected festival employees for the purpose of film selection.

 If an invitation is extended, the Berlinale will also use the corresponding selection screener(s) for internal festival preparations.